-TUCSON, Ariz. - GCU headed to Tucson this past weekend to take on premier competition in the Red-Blue Invite.
+TUCSON, Ariz. - Grand Canyon headed to Tucson this weekend to take on premier competition in the Red-Blue Invite.

 Â

-The Lopes started the weekend with a great win against Oregon defeating them 4-2.
-They then lost to the 32nd ranked team in the nation Texas Tech before finishing off the weekend with a 4-0 win against Tulsa.
+The Lopes started the weekend with a great win against Oregon defeating the Ducks 4-2.
+They then lost to the 32nd-ranked Texas Tech before finishing off the weekend with a 4-0 win against Tulsa.

 GCU started off the weekend with a bang by taking down a competitive Oregon team.